ST-Balance/ST-Balance/README.md

 * It takes a few seconds.
 ## Demo

-We provide one of the smallest datasets, PEMS08, as a demo, which is located in the `PEMS_Covid19/datasets` folder.
-Enter the `PEMS_Covid19` directory and run `demo.sh`.
+We provide one of the smallest datasets, PEMS08, as a demo, which is located in the `PEMS/datasets` folder.
+Enter the `PEMS` directory and run `demo.sh`.

 * Linux